First published on: October 2018

 Be amazed the moment you step into the pre-show area, where the set-up mimics a theme park, carnival and shopping avenue.
 Everything’s a little eccentric, but sure to impress.

-Cost: ~S$68 (includes show, buffet and hotel transfer)
+Cost: From ~S$59/pax (includes show, buffet and hotel transfer)

 21) Watch a Patong Boxing Match

 Soak in the atmosphere of roaring crowds and cheers while watching a Boxing or Muay Thai match in Phuket’s biggest Muay Thai arena.
-Fights happen almost every night with matches starting from amateurs and slowly working up to the pros.
+Fights happen almost every Monday and Thursday night with matches starting from amateurs and slowly working up to the pros.

 22) Get cultural at Siam Niramit